Giftea/30daysofweb3.xyz/curriculum/en/7-querying-the-graph/2-fetching-event-details.md

 Notice that this looks a lot like the query in our playground, but it’s nested inside a query object called **Event** where we must define the query input type (in this case, it's a string).

 Now we can access the event from the props by using destructuring.
-To make sure we are receiving the event data we requested, we can try to logging the `event` to the console.
+To make sure we are receiving the event data we requested, we can try logging the `event` to the console.

 ```javascript
 function Event({ event }) {